 The Year 1268

 The brothers Elias, Wilhelm and Theoderich had a dispute and the family split up before 1268.
 This led to the castle and the estate being divided among the three branches of the family.
 Henceforth the castle was a so-called "Ganerbenburg", a castle inhabited by several lines of a family at the same time.

 The tower-like keep today referred to as "Klein Rodendorf" to the north of the old keep was probably built for Theoderich zu Eltz "of the Buffalo Horns" between 1290 and 1300.

-Johann zu Eltz, the son of Wilhelm, built the first five storeys of what is today called "Rübenach House" in 1311 for his line of the family, "Eltz of the White Lion".
+Johann zu Eltz, the son of Wilhelm, built the first five storeys of what is today called "Rübenach House" in 1311 for his line of the family, "Eltz of the silver Lion".

 1331 to 1336